Overall living conditions

 For a detainee to receive medical care and be examined by a doctor during detention, a written request must be lodged on their behalf.
 These requests, if submitted in English or Greek, are attended to in a timely manner and with a prompt response, and there were no complaints regarding the time it took for a request to be processed and for the detainee to see a doctor.
 There is no available information of anyone attempting to submit such a request in another language so as to know if it would be accepted and if there are procedures in place to have it translated.
 Most detainees who do not write in Greek or English, or who are illiterate, will ask a fellow detainee or an officer to fill this request for them.[32]

-Regarding access to medical care for detainees including asylum seekers being held in a holding cell at police stations, they are taken to public hospitals in a manner similar to that described above.
+Regarding access to medical care for detainees including asylum applicants being held in a holding cell at police stations, they are taken to public hospitals in a manner similar to that described above.
 However, the way in which such requests are handled may vary from one holding cell to another.

 Special needs in detention